The stored procedure

 folder: folder of the view in lowercase.
 If the view is not in any folder, the value is

 The results of this procedure change depending on the privileges granted to the user that runs it.
-If the user is not an administrator user consider that this procedure only returns information about the procedures on which the user has Read privileges.
+If the user is not an administrator user consider that this procedure only returns information about the procedures on which the user has the Metadata privilege.
 The implications of this are the following:

 - If the user is an administrator, the procedure can return information about all the views.